 Bailey’s Bumblebees have a duty of care to their employees.
 They should ensure they provide effective support for anyone facing an allegation and provide the employee with a named contact if they are suspended.

 It is essential that any allegation of abuse made against a member of staff or volunteer is dealt with quickly, in a fair and consistent way that provides effective protection for the child and at the same time supports the person who is the subject of the allegation.
+An allegation may relate to a concern that a person who works with children has:

+behaved in a way that has harmed a child, or may have harmed a child

+possibly committed a criminal offence against or related to a child

+behaved towards a child or children in a way that indicates they may pose a risk of harm to children

+behaved or may have behaved in a way that indicates they may not be suitable to work with children

 Procedure: